Munawwar/lithium-ui/README.md

 ### What's in the package?

-Out-of-the-box LUI gives you:
+Out-of-the-box LUI gives:
-- Classes and classical inheritance API.
+- Modular component classes...
-- Ability to write component view with HTML and data binding (using KnockoutJS inspired templating engine and observables).
+- ..inlcuding ability to write your own UI components and also inherit any component.
-- Ability to write your own UI components and also inherit any component.
+- HTML view with data binding (using KnockoutJS inspired templating engine and observables).
-- Ability to use custom elements for any component in view markup.
+- Any & all components can be used as custom element.
-- AMD support
+- AMD support.
 - [CSS3 flexbox helper classes](https://github.com/Munawwar/flex-helper) for faster, simpler layouting.

 ### Why use Lithium UI?